Analysis of the Anderson operator: Tools for the analysis

-is a well-defined meromorphic family of operators with poles of finite rank which depends continuously on ${\bf a}\in\mcA$. \end{thm}
+is a well-defined meromorphic family of operators with poles of finite rank which depends continuously on $e\in E$. \end{theorem}

-A proof of this statement is given in Appendix {\sf \ref{SectionFredholm}}.} Before moving to the construction of the Anderson operator recall here that a sequence $(h_n)_{n\geq 0}$ of Banach space-valued meromorphic functions, defined on a common open subset of $\bbC$, converge to a limit meromorphic function $h$ if $h_n$ converges uniformly to $h$ on every compact set that does not contain any pole of $h$.
+A proof of this statement is given in Appendix \ref{SectionFredholm}.
+To conclude this section we recall that a sequence $(h_n)_{n\geq 0}$ of Banach space-valued meromorphic functions defined on a common open subset of $\bbC$ converges to a limit meromorphic function $h$ if $h_n$ converges uniformly to $h$ on every compact set that does not contain any pole of $h$.